xtdb/xtdb/docs/competitors.md

 planning and business logic, powering a new class of smart enterprise applications._

-LogicBlox is a commercial database and rule engine, which has its own Datalog dialect called LogiQL.
+LogicBlox is a commercial database and rule engine written in C++, which has its own Datalog dialect called LogiQL.

 See the [Design and Implementation of the LogicBlox System](http://www.cs.ox.ac.uk/dan.olteanu/papers/logicblox-sigmod15.pdf).